Neeratyoy/SequenceModelling/README.md

 # DL Lab Project

-Final Lab Project for University of Freiburg SS 19.
+Deep Learning Lab SS19, University of Freiburg

+Comparison of LSTMs and Transformers.